How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are atazanavir, it may affect your baby.
+If you are a breast-feeding mother and are taking atazanavir, it may affect your baby.
 Breast-feeding is not recommended for HIV-positive women since the virus can be transmitted through breast milk.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children between 3 months and 6 years of age.
 Do not give this medication to children younger than 3 months as it can cause a form of brain damage known as kernicterus.